Charles Leclerc (general, born 1772): Saint-Domingue

 Despite his superiors' warnings, Leclerc did not consolidate his victory by disarming Louverture's officers and troops.
-After a brief period in which he incorporated many of Louverture's officers into his own army, Haitians in Leclerc's forces began to desert during the second half of 1802.
-These desertions, along with uprisings by Haitians against French rule, occurred in response to news that slavery had been reestablished in the nearby French colony of Guadeloupe.
-The prospect of a similar restoration of slavery in Saint-Domingue swung the tide inexorably against French hopes of reimposing control, as Leclerc began summarily executing suspected conspirators en masse.
+After a brief period in which he incorporated many of Louverture's officers into his own army, Black troops serving under the French began to desert during the second half of 1802.
+These desertions, along with uprisings by Black labourers, occurred in response to news that slavery had been reestablished in the nearby French colony of Guadeloupe.
+The prospect of a similar restoration of slavery in Saint-Domingue swung the tide inexorably against French hopes of reimposing control, as Leclerc began summarily executing Black troops and prisoners en masse.

 By October 1802, Leclerc wrote a letter to Napoleon advocating for a war of annihilation, declaring that "We must destroy all the blacks of the mountains – men and women – and spare only children under 12 years of age.
 We must destroy half of those in the plains and must not leave a single colored person in the colony who has worn an epaulette."
 He also lamented his assignment in the letter, declaring "My soul is withered, and no joyful thought can ever make forget these hideous scenes."
 In the meantime, more Black officers defected from Leclerc's army, including Jean-Jacques Dessalines, Alexandre Pétion and Henri Christophe.
-After Christophe massacred several hundred Polish soldiers at Port-de-Paix following his defection, Leclerc ordered the arrest of all remaining Black troops in French service in Le Cap, executing 1,000 of them by tying sacks of flour to their necks and pushing them off the side of ships.
+After Christophe massacred several hundred Polish soldiers at Port-de-Paix following his defection, Leclerc ordered the arrest of all remaining Black troops in French service in Cap-Francais, executing 1,000 of them by tying sacks of flour to their necks and pushing them off the side of ships.